AdobeDocs/workfront-learn.nl-NL/help/administration-and-setup/email-and-in-app-notifications/manage-inapp-and-email-notifications.md

 * [!UICONTROL A predecessor of one of my tasks is completed]
 * [!UICONTROL Someone includes me on a directed update]
 * [!UICONTROL Someone comments on my work item]
-* [!UICONTROL The due date changes on a task I’m assigned to]
+* [!UICONTROL The due date changes on a task I'm assigned to]

 Specifiek voor projectmanagers:

-* [!UICONTROL A project I’m on becomes active]
+* [!UICONTROL A project I'm on becomes active]
 * [!UICONTROL A project I own gets behind]
 * [!UICONTROL An issue is added to a project I own]
 * [!UICONTROL Milestone task is completed on a project I own]